-While the streaming potential measurements have shown similar IEP for both surfaces, the influence of magnesium hydrolysis at the edge surface at higher pH values is clearly revealed.
-Interaction forces measured between the talc particle edge and the basal plane and edge surfaces have shown further difference between these surfaces and were in good agreement with results from streaming potential measurements.
+While the streaming potential measurements have shown similar IEP for both the cut and polished surfaces ($pH \sim 3$), the influence of magnesium hydrolysis at the edge surface at higher pH values is clearly revealed.
+Interaction forces measured between the talc particle edge and the basal plane and edge surfaces have shown further differences between these surfaces and were in good agreement with results from streaming potential measurements.
 There is still some concern regarding surface preparation and efforts continue to improve the quality of base and edge surfaces for further study.